LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/Overview.md

 <img src="img/inappoverview1.png" alt="InAppOverview1" style="max-width:230px;max-height:700px;"> <img src="img/inappoverview2.png" alt="InAppOverview2" style="max-width:230px;max-height:700px;"> <img src="img/inappoverview3.png" alt="InAppOverview3" style="max-width:230px;max-height:700px;">

 For guidance on considerations and how to get started with Mobile App Messaging, see [Add Messaging to your app](products-channels-inapp-messaging.html) for more details.

+as per sudha, she would like to see an architecture diagram (high leve) in this topic.